aditisulke/techwithaditi.github.io/_posts/2026-04-20-everything-about-temporal.md

 ---
 layout: post
-title: "AI Agent for DevOps"
+title: "Everything to know about Temporal"
 date: 2026-05-24
-categories: devops ai temporal
+categories: Everything to know about Temporal
 ---

 # ⏳ Understanding Temporal: The Backbone of Reliable AI and DevOps Workflows